United Patriots Front

 The United Patriots Front (UPF) was an Australian far-right extremist group that opposed immigration, multiculturalism and the religion of Islam.
 Formed in 2015, the group has been largely dormant since their Facebook page was deleted following the 2019 Christchurch mosque shootings.

-Based in the state of Victoria, UPF was a nationalist group that formed following a schism in the anti-Islamic Reclaim Australia group, the group has been described by a number of media outlets and journalists as a hate group.
+Based in the state of Victoria, UPF was a nationalist group that formed following a schism in the anti-Islamic Reclaim Australia group.
+The group has been described by a number of media outlets and journalists as a hate group.

-The group also had an anti-semitism agenda and several members were neo-Nazis.
+The group also had an antisemitism agenda and several members were neo-Nazis.
 In 2015, its leaders discussed Jewish conspiracy theories, with Neil Erikson stating that "My personal opinion is stick to the Muslim shit and Cultural Marxism for max support, do Jews later.
 You don't need to show your full hand."
 Blair Cottrell replied that it was his "current attitude as well.
 It will take years to prepare for the Jewish problem.
 If any of us came out with it now we would be slaughtered by public opinion."